 2. Deeper subject matter expertise

-Peer teaching enables learners to reinforce their understanding of concepts by engaging in retrieval practice, elaboration, and explanation, identifying knowledge gaps, receiving feedback, and applying their knowledge in new contexts.
-By teaching concepts to others, students not only deepen their own understanding of the material but also develop valuable communication, critical thinking, and problem-solving skills that are essential for workplace success and lifelong learning.
+One of the benefits of peer teaching is reinforcing employees’ understanding of concepts by engaging in retrieval practice, elaboration, and explanation, identifying knowledge gaps, receiving feedback, and applying their knowledge in new contexts.
+By teaching concepts to others, peers not only deepen their own understanding of the material but also develop valuable communication, critical thinking, and problem-solving skills that are essential for workplace success and lifelong learning.

 As far back as 2000 years ago, the Roman philosopher Seneca dubbed the phenomenon the protégé effect - which means "while we teach, we learn."
 In 1997, Elaine B. Coleman, Ann L. Brown, and Inna D. Rivkin published research demonstrating that actively teaching others significantly enhances learning outcomes and deepens understanding compared to passive preparation alone.